nmayorov/nmayorov.github.io/content/posts/robust_ekf/index.md

 [![loss_functions](figs/loss_functions.svg)](figs/loss_functions.svg)

-# Adjusting loss function by the number of measurements
+# Adjusting the loss function by the number of measurements

 There is an important subtlety that depending on the number of measurements the loss function must be adjusted.
 With $m$ measurements, the random variable $(h(X) - Z)^T R^{-1}  (h(X) - Z)$ (assuming $X$ to be fixed at the optimum) has a theoretical chi-squared distribution with $m$ degrees of freedom (assuming noise to be normally distributed).